Embedding strategies for business data - why generic models fall short

 I know this because I have embedded everything from customer invoices to support tickets at Tallyfy.
 The pattern repeats: companies start with OpenAI or Cohere embeddings, get mediocre results, then wonder why their search returns irrelevant documents 40% of the time.

-The problem is not the technology.
-It is the mismatch between your data and what the model understands.
+The problem isn’t the technology.
+It’s the mismatch between your data and what the model understands.

 Why generic embeddings fail on business data